lvxchild/Pomodoro/README.md

 # Pomodoro
-Super simple Pomodoro for windows CMD.
+Super simple Pomodoro written in C for windows CMD.